Activity note: Hotel check-in from 3:00 p.m.

 Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
 If your arrival is delayed, please ask for your packet when you check in.
 Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
-We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures including contact numbers for key staff, and answer any questions you may have.
+We will review the program schedule and any changes.
+We will also discuss roles and responsibilities, logistics, safety guidelines, emergency procedures including contact numbers for key staff, and answer any questions you may have.
 Transportation and transfers will be provided via motorcoach unless specified otherwise.
 Presentations will take place in our meeting room in the hotel.
-There will be a charter bus to/from the campus and downtown theatres.
+There will be a charter bus to/from the hotel and downtown theatres.
 There will be walking via covered walkway between hotel rooms and the breakfast-meeting rooms.
 Ashland is on an incline so some walking will be up/downhill.
-Because our programs are planned far in advance, specific information about performances was not available at the time of publication.
-It will be published on our website as soon as announced and will be included in preparatory materials sent following enrollment.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: In our hotel meeting room, we’ll have a catered buffet with a variety of fresh options including salad, choice entrée, side dishes, and dessert, plus coffee, tea, water.